 Users seem to be saying, "Anything that's not totally mission-critical, let's put it on this broader midtier and let's build it out big; let's make it scalable, make it responsive to our needs and give it all these features that we want, and still get some of the top-tier capabilities like replication and snapshots," says Andrew Reichmann, an analyst at Forrester Research based in Cambridge, MA.
 It makes sense, given that most storage managers must meet service-level agreements, contend with disaster recovery and address data growth, pressures that are blind to the size of the storage budget.

 "I never understood why people have felt that ... big customers need more functionality than a smaller customer," says Karen Dutch, NEC's general manager of advanced storage products.
 "Small customers still have mission-critical data; they can't afford to lose their business [either] if their data is lost."
 NEC began shipping its D-Series line of storage arrays last May.
-Included in any D-Series system is the ability to intermix SATA and SAS drives, RAID support (including RAID-6),
+Included in any D-Series system is the ability to intermix SATA and SAS drives, RAID support (including RAID-6), and mirroring and virtualization capabilities.
+A base system with these features can be purchased for as low as $15,000.

 Storage managers' buying behaviors seem to reflect the growing popularity of midrange arrays.
 Storage magazine's spring 2007 Purchasing Intentions survey revealed that midrange arrays will make up 43% of all array purchases this year, while high-end arrays will make up 22% (see "Storage managers in control," Storage, May 2007).